nyangweso-rodgers/Web-Applications-with-React.js/React-Fundamentals/React-Toolchains/nextjs/Readme.md

 * __Note__:
   * You can opt to use __client-side rendering__ for specific components in your `Next.js` application by choosing to fetch data with React’s `useEffect()` or a data fetching hook such as [useSWR](https://swr.vercel.app/).

+# Routing
+## `app` Router
+* In version 13, `Next.js` introduced a new __App Router__ which supports:
+  * shared layouts,
+  * nested routing,
+  * loading states,
+  * error handling, and more.

+* The __App Router__ works in a new directory named `app`.
+The `app` directory works alongside the `pages` directory to allow for incremental adoption.
+* By default, components inside `app` are [React Server Components](https://nextjs.org/docs/getting-started/react-essentials).
+This is a performance optimization and allows you to easily adopt them, and you can also use [Client Components](https://nextjs.org/docs/getting-started/react-essentials).

+* Remarks:
+  * Roles of Folders and Files:
+    * __Folders__ are used to define routes.
+A route is a single path of nested folders, following the file-system hierarchy from the root folder down to a final leaf folder that includes a `page.js` file.
+    * __Files__ are used to create UI that is shown for a route segment

 # Setup: Create `Next.js` App
 ```sh
     # create a `my-test-app`